Hypopyon in Cats

 Hypopyon is the accumulation of white blood cells within the liquid of the anterior (front) chamber of the eye.
 The cells are released from inflamed blood vessels located within the iris and tissues behind the iris.
-Evidence of eye pain

 When inflammation of the iris and ciliary body occurs (also called anterior uveitis), their blood vessels “leak” cells and protein into the anterior chamber.
 In small quantities, the accumulation of cells in the anterior chamber fluid results in a cloudy or hazy appearance to the eye.
 When inflammation is severe, larger quantities of white blood cells are released from iris blood vessels and gravity causes them to accumulate on the bottom of the chamber or fill it entirely.
 Hypopyon usually appears white-to-yellow in color.
 Some clumps of cells may stick to the back of the cornea, producing tiny specks on the cornea.

 In addition to cells, certain proteins are released from inflamed blood vessels that transform into strands called fibrin within the anterior chamber.
-Fibrin is commonly observed with hypopyon in eyes with severe anterior uveitis.
+Fibrin is commonly observed in cats with hypopyon in eyes with severe anterior uveitis.

 Hypopyon can develop in any eye with severe uveitis.
 For that reason, hypopyon represents a symptom of serious ophthalmic disease.
 Hypopyon is often caused by bacterial infections of the eye, or by systemic viral, fungal, bacterial, parasitic and protozoal infections that may manifest in the eyes.
 Therefore, diagnostic tests are often essential in determining the underlying cause of this symptom.